Bath School disaster: Perpetrator

-In 1922, the Bath Township school tax was $12.26 for every $1000 valuation of a property, with the valuation on Kehoe's farm being $10,000.
-In 1923 the school board raised the tax to $18.80 per $1,000 valuation and in 1926 the taxes went up to $19.80.
-This meant that Kehoe's tax liability went from $122.60 in 1922 to $198.00 in 1926.
-In June 1926 Kehoe was notified that the widow of his wife's uncle, who held the mortgage on his property, had begun foreclosure proceedings.
-Following the disaster, the local sheriff who had served the foreclosure notice reported that Kehoe had muttered, "If it hadn't been for that $300 school tax I might have paid off this mortgage".
-Mrs. Price, the mortgage holder, also reported that Kehoe had stated, "If I can't live in that house, no one else will", when she had mentioned foreclosure to him.
+In 1922, the Bath Township school tax was $12.26 for every $1,000 valuation of a property, with the valuation on Kehoe's farm being $10,000.
+In 1923, the school board raised the tax to $18.80 per $1,000 valuation and in 1926 the taxes increased to $19.80.
+This meant that Kehoe's tax liability increased from $122.60 in 1922 to $198.00 in 1926.
+In June 1926, Kehoe was notified that the widow of his wife's uncle, who held the mortgage on his property, had begun foreclosure proceedings.
+Following the disaster, the sheriff who had served the foreclosure notice reported that Kehoe had muttered, "If it hadn't been for that $300 school tax I might have paid off this mortgage".
+Mrs. Price, the mortgage holder, also reported that Kehoe had stated, "If I can't live in that house, no one else will" when she had mentioned foreclosure to him.

-Kehoe was appointed in 1925 as temporary town clerk, but he was defeated in the April 5, 1926, election for that office.
+Kehoe was appointed in 1925 as temporary town clerk, but he was defeated in the April 5, 1926 election for that office.
 This public rejection by the community angered him.
-Ellsworth speculated that this defeat triggered Kehoe's desire for "murderous revenge", using the bombings to destroy the Bath Consolidated School and kill the community's children and many of its members.
-In Bath Massacre – America's First School Bombing, Arnie Bernstein cites Robert D. Hare's Psychopathy Checklist and says that Kehoe "fits the profile all too well".
-Carnegie Mellon University's Dr. Mary Ellen O'Toole, head of CMU's Department of Forensic Science, has stated that Kehoe could be described as an "injustice collector", meaning someone who obsessively collects perceived slights along with their personal misfortunes, latching on to these feelings of persecution until they feel forced to lash out.
+This defeat may have triggered Kehoe's desire for murderous revenge, using the bombings to destroy the Bath Consolidated School and kill the community's children and many of its members.
+In Bath Massacre – America's First School Bombing, Arnie Bernstein cites Robert D. Hare's Psychopathy Checklist and writes that Kehoe "fits the profile all too well".
+Carnegie Mellon University professor Mary Ellen O'Toole has stated that Kehoe could be described as an "injustice collector", someone who obsessively collects perceived slights along with their personal misfortunes, building feelings of persecution until they feel forced to act violently.

 Kehoe's neighbor A. McMullen noted that Kehoe had stopped working on his farm altogether for most of the preceding year, and he had speculated that Kehoe was planning suicide.
 Kehoe had given him one of his horses about April 1927, but McMullen returned it for this reason.
-It was discovered later that Kehoe had cut all his wire fences as part of his preparations to destroy his farm, girdling young shade trees to kill them and cutting off his grapevine plants before putting them back on their stumps to hide the damage.
-He gathered lumber and other materials and put them in the tool shed which he later destroyed with an incendiary bomb.
+It was discovered later that Kehoe had cut all of his wire fences as part of his preparations to destroy his farm, girdling young shade trees to kill them and cutting his grapevine plants before returning them to their stumps to hide the damage.
+He gathered lumber and other materials and put them in the tool shed, which he later destroyed with an incendiary bomb.

 By the time of the bombing, Nellie Kehoe had become chronically ill with what resembled tuberculosis, for which there was no effective treatment or cure at the time.
 Her frequent hospital stays may have contributed to the family's debt.
-Kehoe had ceased making mortgage and homeowner's insurance payments months earlier.
+Kehoe had ceased mortgage and homeowner's insurance payments months earlier.